-- Overall materiality: £1,741,043 (2018: £1,762,891), based on 1% of total assets. - The Company is a special purpose vehicle that forms part of a securitisation structure, established primarily as a means of raising wholesale funding for Bank of Scotland plc ("BOS") and subsequently Lloyds Banking Group plc ("LBG") the ultimate parent undertaking.
-LBG manages the securitisation transaction in its role as administrator, servicer of the underlying mortgage loans and cash manager. - The capital appreciation realised on the sale of a mortgage holder's property is shared between the mortgage holder and the Company.
-This appreciation is passed on in full to note holders and the swap counterparty. - The activities of the Company are conducted primarily by reference to a series of transaction documents (the "Programme Documentation").
-We tailored the scope of our audit to ensure that we performed sufficient work to enable us to opine on the annual report and financial statements, ensuring audit procedures were performed in respect of every material financial statements line item. - In establishing the overall approach to the audit, we determined the type of work that needed to be performed by us taking into account the accounting processes and controls in place at LBG as administrator and servicer, and the industry in which the Company operates. - We obtained an understanding of the control environment in place at the administrator and adopted a controls and substantive testing approach.
+- The activities of the Company are conducted primarily by reference to a series of transaction documents (the "Programme Documentation").
+We tailored the scope of our audit to ensure that we performed sufficient work to enable us to opine on the annual report and financial statements, ensuring audit procedures were performed in respect of every material financial statements line item. - In establishing the overall approach to the audit, we determined the type of work that needed to be performed by us taking into account the accounting processes and controls in place at LBG as ultimate parent undertaking, and the industry in which the Company operates. - We obtained an understanding of the control environment in place at the administrator and adopted a controls and substantive testing approach.